rotki/rotki/docs/api.rst

    :reqjson string[optional] date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
    :reqjson bool[optional] submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the Rotki server.
    :reqjson list active_module: A list of strings denoting the active modules with which Rotki should run.
+   :reqjson list current_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting current prices.
-   :reqjson list historical_price_oracles: A list of strings denoting the price oracles Rotki should query in specific order for requesting historical prices.
+   :reqjson list historical_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting historical prices.

    **Example Response**: